-As summer nears, levels of the invisible pollutant – tend to rise.
+Every year as summer approaches, levels of ozone – the invisible pollutant – tend to rise.
 In fact, ozone is becoming such a serious pollutant in China that the high levels during summer can make it more dangerous than PM2.5 at times.
 Based on data analyzed by Smart Air, Beijing’s ozone levels are near peak in June–and nearly double the World Health Organization limit.

 Shanghai’s ozone data shows a similar pattern, with ozone peaking during the summer months.
 The highest ozone levels for Shanghai reach 150% of the limit.

 Shanghai’s ozone also peaks in summer at 150% the limit, analysis shows

 Ozone = Exhaust + Sunlight

 Ozone levels tend to peak during he summer, because two of the the important ingredients – heat and sunlight – are more common in the summer.
 When sunlight hits pollutants emitted by automobiles and power plants, it reacts to form ozone.

 Ozone peaks in the hottest, sunniest part of the day.
 The health effects of ozone can be pretty serious.
 Ozone causes coughing, asthma, and long-term damage that increase the chance of heart attacks and cancer.
 What’s more, on sunny and warm days, we often spend more time outside, which means we’re more exposed to more ozone in the air.

 The World Health Organization’s limit is 100μg/m³.
 Beijing often surpasses that limit, such as this day that reached three times the limit.